front-end-foundations/session1/README.md

 ###Block and Inline

-HTML elements all have a property known as “display“ which is either block or inline.
+HTML tags or elements all have a default property - “display“ - which is either block or inline.

-Most HTML tags are block which means that they create a rectangular region in the browser.
+Most HTML elements are block elements which means that they create a rectangular region in the browser.
 These are part of the box model upon which all web page rendering is based.
 It is easy to see the boxes using the inspector.
 ￼
 The "opposite" of block in HTML is inline.
 An example might be a piece of italicized text or a link inside a paragraph.
 The paragraph tag - `<p>` - creates a box and typically has space above and below it while the italicized text does not and simply flows along with the rest of the text.